01Kevin01/OnionLinksV3/README.md

 Main Page:[OnionLinksV3🧅🔗](https://github.com/01Kevin01/OnionLinksV3/)

 ## TR
-Merhabalar,aşağıdaki link veya görsellerde bulunan sitelerle hiçbir şekilde bağlantım yoktur.Hiçbir örgüte bağlı değilim ve sadece bilgilendirme yapıyorum.Aşağıdaki bağlantıların getireceği sorunlar sizi ilgilendirir,sorumluluk size aittir.
+Merhabalar,aşağıdaki link veya görsellerde bulunan sitelerle hiçbir şekilde bağlantım yoktur.Hiçbir örgüte bağlı değilim ve sadece bilgilendirme yapıyorum.Aşağıdaki bağlantıların getireceği sorunlar sizi ilgilendirir,sorumluluk size aittir.Aşağıdaki siteler eğer sonradan değişirse sorumlu ben değilimdir.Ben fotoğraftaki haliyle siteyi ekliyorum.

 ## EN
 Hello, I have no connection with the sites in the links or images below, I am not affiliated with any organization and I am only informing you.
-The problems that the links below will bring are your business, the responsibility belongs to you.
+The problems that the links below will bring are your business, the responsibility belongs to you.I am not responsible if the following sites change later.
+I am attaching the site as in the photo.

 İletişim :01Kevin0110@proton.me